Self-Paced Online Courses

 Flexible.
 Affordable.
 Different.

 Earn college credit without semester boundaries.
-There are 20+ start dates each year for Self-Paced Online (correspondence) Courses (SPOC).
+There are 20+ opportunities each year to enroll in Self-Paced Online (correspondence) Courses (SPOC).
 Most self-paced courses run about 12 weeks, and most require proctored exams.

 - Tuition is $135 per credit hour.

 - Fees are $30 per credit hour.

 - Textbooks are not included in tuition and fees.

 Self-Paced Online Courses are different from traditional, semester-based online courses.